dragonmux/crunch/docs/crunch.md

 There are two boolean assertions - assertTrue and assertFalse.
 These take an expression evaluating to a truth value, and perform an assertion that the expression is either true or false (respectively).
+If the expression evalutes wrongly, then the assertion fails with a diagnostic, and aborts the test.

 #### Integer Equality